alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 in happiness at Stanford](http://pgbovine.net/Ph.D.-interview-eugene-wu-keith-winstein.htm), but also said it could have been even harder if he was at a weaker school.)

 Too long?
-Okay, how about shorter blog posts and articles?
+Okay, how about blog posts and articles?
 Stories about the malaise in academia are all over the place.
 There is sampling bias, where only the more extreme opinions get told, but it's a bit worrying when doom and gloom stories are easy to find and sunshine and rainbow